sheinamara/Dinomite/README.md

 ## Amara's Development Log
 1/3: Created three classes.

 1/4: Added javadoc to three classes and made the variables for each class.
-Began working on Dinosaur.java and completed the constructor and get methods.
+Began working on Dinosaur class and completed the constructor and get methods for all.

-1/7: Focusing on Dinosaur.java.
+1/7: Focusing on Dinosaur class before trying other classes.
 Trying to draw the dinosaur via ASCII.

 1/8: Successfully made the drawing method in the Dinosaur class.
 Dinosaur appears on terminal screen!
 Made a ducking method that needs to be tested and an unducking method that may or may not come into handy.

 1/9: Started making Cactus class.
+Figured out ASCII drawing for Cactus and Pterodactyl.

-1/10: Finished drawing method for Pterodactyl.
+1/10: Finished Cactus class.
+Finished drawing method for Pterodactyl.

-1/13: Adding documentation for all methods and making this README look pretty :))
+1/13: Adding documentation for all methods and making this README look pretty :)) Finished javadoc for Dinosaur, Cactus, and Pterodactyl classes.